Missouri Sexual Misconduct

 Sexual misconduct charges are extremely serious offenses.
 Hiring an experienced criminal defense attorney can help you evaluate the charges against you and guide you through the options that are available.
 In some cases, you may be able to get the charges thrown out all together or at the least have your charges reduced.

-Contact Howard Law at (314) 325-9868 for a free consultation regarding your sexual misconduct charge and learn what rights and remedies are best for your situation.
+Contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation regarding your sexual misconduct charge and learn what rights and remedies are best for your situation.